 Employees in small businesses face a greater degree of pressure when it comes to deadlines, projects, and workload.
 Exceeding degrees of stress can cause health issues-both physical and mental- and also impact productivity negatively.
 This implies that employers have to ensure that employees do not suffer from burnouts.
 If employees witness that employers truly care about their well-being, it inspires loyalty towards the company.

-Involving employees into the processes of the company is a great way to engage the employees. this does not mean increasing their workload but rather involving them in initiatives that help in growth and company culture.
-A company driven by employee engagement has the potential to grow and great company culture.
+Involving employees into the processes of the company is a great way to engage the employees.
+This does not mean increasing their workload but rather involving them in initiatives that help in growth and company culture.
+A company driven by employee engagement has the potential to grow a great company culture.